 Step #4: Turn off the heat and add lemon zest, sherry, parsley and a large pinch of salt.

 Step #5: Give it a good stir and transfer to a warmed serving platter!
-Don’t leave the garlic shrimp in the pan to serve – the residual heat will overcook the shrimp!
+Don’t leave the shrimp in garlic sauce in the pan to serve – the residual heat will overcook the shrimp!

-What to serve with Shrimp in Garlic Sauce:
+Shrimp in Garlic Sauce: Gambas al Ajillo Recipe:

 - 1 lb. medium sized shrimp peeled and deveined